3.3 Contextual Inquiry

 - Confirmation bias The researcher arrives with a hypothesis and notices only the evidence that supports it.
 Mitigate by writing your assumptions down before the session and assigning a teammate to actively look for evidence against them.

-- Observer effect The customer changes their behavior because they know they’re being watched, especially in the first ten minutes.
+- Observer effect The participant changes their behavior because they know they’re being watched, especially in the first ten minutes.
 Mitigate by asking them to start with a routine warm-up task before getting to the work that matters, and by making your framing statement explicit that there’s no right or wrong way.

-- Leading interpretation When voicing your interpretation, you can phrase it in a way that traps the customer into agreeing.
+- Leading interpretation When voicing your interpretation, you can phrase it in a way that traps the participant into agreeing.
 Mitigate by phrasing interpretations as questions (“It looked like X — is that right?”) rather than statements, and by inviting correction explicitly.

 Learn more